kresnasatya/dev.kresna.me/src/posts/deploy-plain-keycloak-on-gke.md

 Welcome to Keycloak Deployment series.
 This series are guidelines to you and myself related with deploy Keycloak on Kubernetes especially on Google Kubernetes Engine (GKE).
 Here are the guidelines I want to share with you:

 - Deploy Plain Keycloak on GKE
-- Deploy Keycloak on GKE with Postgresql Google Cloud SQL Proxy
+- Connect Keycloak with Postgresql Google Cloud SQL Proxy
 - Expose Keycloak Administration APIs and UI on different hostname
 - Add Keycloak Health checks into Keycloak
 - Increase Replica, Implement Sticky Session, and Implement Distributed Cache